facuescobar/slickjs-responsive-video-gallery/README.md

-# slickjs-responsive-video-gallery
+# Responsive Video Gallery using SlickJS
-Responsive Video Gallery using SlickJS
+This is a demo of a video gallery using [SlickJS](http://kenwheeler.github.io/slick/) library.